RikudouSage/GogDownloader/README.md

 - `gog-downloader download --language en` - download only English files
 - `gog-downloader download --language cz --language-fallback-english` - download only Czech files, if the game doesn't support Czech, English files will be downloaded instead
+- `gog-downloader download --language cz --language de --language-fallback-english` - download only Czech and German files, if the game doesn't support either, English files will be downloaded instead
 - `gog-downloader download TargetDownloadsDirectory` - downloads the files into `TargetDownloadsDirectory` directory
 - `gog-downloader download --only "overcooked!
 2" --only "Overcooked: Gourmet Edition` - only downloads the 2 games listed.
   The filter is case-insensitive and needs to match the game name exactly as it's visible on GOG.